turingschool/front-end-curriculum/lessons/module-1/git-review.md

   - add and commit your work
   - check your git log
   - add a button under your paragraph, write a CSS rule to add some padding to that button
   - check your work - does it meet the criteria for the HTML and CSS Style Guides?
-If so, move on, if not, fix it.
+If so, move on.
+If not, fix it.
   - add and commit your work
-  - go to GitHub and create a repo
+  - go to GitHub and create a repo.
+Usually you want to name it the same thing as your local project
   - add the remote repo to your local repo and push up
   - verify that all your code is now on the GitHub repo
-  - look at your commit history
+  - look at your commit history on GitHub
-  - add a README file, just give it a title
+  - on GitHub, add a README file - just give it a title
   - in your terminal, pull down the repo
   - check Atom - you should see the README
   - make an update to the README